alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 python manage.py runserver
 ```
 When the django development server has successfully started you should see output similar to the following:
+> Note: By default the Django development server runs on port 8000.
+If you need to use a different port, you can specify a URL and port combination for Django to use by modifying the runserver command.
+Example: `python manage.py runserver 127.0.0.1:85`
 ```
 System check identified no issues (0 silenced).
 October 27, 2020 - 15:24:04